inducer/relate/doc/flow.rst

                 # Colors

-                What's your favorite color?
+                What color is the sun?

             choices:

-              - Orange
+              - Blue
               - Green
               - ~CORRECT~ Yellow